toniclecb/springbootregistration/readme.md

 **GetMapping** annotation is a specialized version of @RequestMapping annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.GET) (https://howtodoinjava.com/spring5/webmvc/controller-getmapping-postmapping/).

 Now, after running the application, it is possible to access the address http://localhost:8080/time and see something like: _Wed Nov 16 00:38:37 BRST 2022_ (result of the line "new Date().toString()" in the method "public String time()").

+### 102_spring_actuator

+Spring Boot's Actuator dependency is used to monitor and manage the Spring web application.